 Fig. 1.
 (A) In Experiment 1 participants performed a two-stage Markov decision task.
 They were presented with two possible Stage 1 actions drawn from a set of four.
 These transitioned with variable probabilities to a set of Stage 2 actions, which then transitioned deterministically to a set of drifting reward distributions.
 (B) The logic of the experiment depends on a subset of trials.
 For instance, participants might be presented with the choice set (1,2) in a setup trial.
 Upon selecting action 1, they experience a low-probability transition to the green state followed by a large reward.
 A model-free influence on goal selection uniquely predicts an increase in the selection of action 3 on the subsequent critical trial, because actions 1 and 3 share the common goal state of blue.

 Our analysis depends on a critical subset of trials (Fig. 1B).
-For example, a participant is presented with the choice set [1,2] at Stage 1 and chooses action 1.
+For example, a participant is presented with the choice set (1,2) at Stage 1 and chooses action 1.
 Because 1 typically leads to the blue state, we assume that this participant’s goal was to transition to blue.
 On our critical trials, however, they experience a low-probability transition to the green state, and then experience a very large reward.
 A model-based system would discard this information because transitions to the green state are equally likely from all Stage 1 options.
 This renders forward planning toward green irrelevant.
 In contrast, model-free value update would increase the likelihood of selecting 1 on subsequent trials due to the positive reward history (19).
 Our interest, however, is in the model-free assignment of value to a goal; in this case, the goal of transitioning to blue.
 If the experience of reward increases the likelihood of selecting blue as a goal, then participants should exhibit a greater likelihood of choosing 3 on the subsequent trial (when paired with either 2 or 4).
 Conversely, the experience of punishment should decrease the likelihood of choosing 3.
 This influence of the reinforcement history of choosing 1 on the subsequent choice of 3 cannot be explained by model-free update of a value to the specific action (choosing 1); rather, it depends on the assignment of value to their shared goal (getting to blue).

 Results